Billotais/bilat.xyz/vita.md

 For this, we will look at the internal activations of the generator network, in particular the activations at one layer (we call it $x_l$). $x_l$ corresponds to the activation at the output of the l$l$th upsampling block of our generator.
 We then compute the gradient of this tensor of activations relative to the loss of the discriminator, and then update the value of $x_l$ by gradient descent.
 The values of $x_l$ are then once again propagated to the end of the network, which will give us a new sample.
 (Note that during this second pass with the modified $x_l$, the values provided by the skip connections come from the original propagation of x.

 Finally, we repeat this while our sample is not classified as "real" by the discriminator.
-We still stop after a maximum number of iterations to not spent to much time with problematic samples.
+We still stop after a maximum number of iterations to not spent too much time with problematic samples.

 To sum up :